drshika/drshika.github.io/_posts/2021-04-02-Notation-in-LaTeX.md

 tags: [hindustani-classical-music, LaTeX, music, tutorial]
 ---

-This guide will teach you how to use common macros in LaTeX to beautifully typeset hindustani music notation in Vishnu Digambar and Bhaktande Paddhati.
+This guide will teach you how to use common macros in LaTeX to beautifully typeset Hindustani music notation in Vishnu Digambar and Bhaktande Paddhati.
 <!--more-->
 ### Prerequisites
-This guide assumes that you already know how to write LaTeX pretty fluently and that you have somewhere that you can either write KaTeX or LaTeX and compile it.
-I'm going to include alternatives for syntax that is not supported with both, so you can follow along.
+This guide assumes that you already know how to write LaTeX fluently and that you have somewhere to either write KaTeX or LaTeX and compile it.
+I will include alternatives for syntax that are unsupported by both so you can follow along.

 ### Teentaal Tatkar in LaTeX